pbailis/bailis.org-blog/_posts/2013-01-22-when-is-acid-acid-rarely.md

 provide "ACID" transactions) do not provide serializability.
 I've compiled the isolation guarantees provided by 18 popular databases below (sources hyperlinked).
-Only three of 18 databases provide serializability by default, and only 9 provide serializability as an option at all (shaded):
+Only three of 18 databases provide serializability by default, and only nine provide serializability as an option at all (shaded):

 <center>